avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotconnect/subscription/subscription.md

 ## Supported Clouds

 IoTConnect may be deployed on either Microsoft Azure or Amazon AWS.
-Ensure the approproiate version for your needs is selected during registration.
+Ensure the appropriate version for your needs is selected during registration.

 > **Note:**
 > If following a guide in one of the IoTConnect repositories, please verify the type of IoTConnect needed to support the experience.